Graduate School Scholarships

 Selection Process Nominations will be evaluated by the Graduate School on the strength of the application materials with special consideration to the following: Applicants must demonstrate via the dissertation prospectus and the CV that he/she:

-• Has conducted a significant and sound research project, and,
+• has conducted a significant and sound research project, and,

-• Meets one or more of the following criteria:
+• meets one or more of the following criteria:

-• Exhibits a record of service that promotes equitable access to underrepresented groups, women, or racial minorities;
+• exhibits a record of service that promotes equitable access to underrepresented groups, women, or racial minorities;

-• Expresses a commitment to research that is sensitive to inclusion of historically underserved populations and an understanding of issues of inequality;
+• expresses a commitment to research that is sensitive to inclusion of historically underserved populations and an understanding of issues of inequality;

-• Demonstrates potential to bring perspectives that come from an understanding of experiences of underserved populations to their academic research;
+• demonstrates potential to bring perspectives that come from an understanding of experiences of underserved populations to their academic research;

-• Has teaching/TA experience that demonstrates an understanding of barriers facing minorities, women, people with disabilities, and/or other groups traditionally underrepresented in higher education;
+• has teaching/TA experience that demonstrates an understanding of barriers facing minorities, women, people with disabilities, and/or other groups traditionally underrepresented in higher education;

-• Exhibits a record of leadership or mentorship experience that advances or embraces inclusiveness.
+• exhibits a record of leadership or mentorship experience that advances or embraces inclusiveness.

 Karen P. DePauw Leadership Award